 Having decided on a fixed rate, Miss Jones is now umming and ahhing about whether or not to secure the loan?
 The decision isn’t too hard, Miss Jones is a greenie and doesn’t have a car (she rides a pushbike) nor does she own a house, so a secured loan is really out of the question, she doesn’t have any assets to put up as collateral against the loan.
 She only wants to borrow around $10,000 and pay it back over three years, so an unsecured loan suits just fine!

-Compare two personal loans HERE to find out which is the better offer.
+Compare personal loans to find out which is the better offer.

 To fix or not to fix?
 That’s one of the questions on everyone’s lips when taking out a personal loan.
 We’ve gone into detail the concept of a fixed rate personal loan but if this doesn’t sound like a good mould for your financial situation then there’s always the option of a variable rate personal loan.

 With a variable rate personal loan the interest rate will change during the term of the loan according to the rise and fall of market interest rates.